 Every time a compromised computer needs to restart, the user must provide confirmation, regardless of whether this toggle is enabled.

 Many exploits continue to run malicious code until the relevant process ends.
-An exploit does not appear as resolved in the Exploit Activity tile on the Security dashboard in the web UI until the compromised program terminates.
+An exploit does not appear as resolved in the Exploit Activity tile on the Security dashboard in the management UI until the compromised program terminates.

 WatchGuard Endpoint Security collects the name and full path of the files it sends to WatchGuard Cloud for analysis, as well as the name of the logged in user.
-This information is used in the reports and forensic analysis tools shown in the web UI.
+This information is used in the reports and forensic analysis tools shown in the management UI.

 To enable data collection, in the Privacy section, enable the toggles.